-Behind the Scenes of a Bird Nest’s Custody Agreement
+Behind the Scenes of a Bird Nest’s Custody Agreement in Jersey City, NJ

 If you have never heard of a bird’s nest custody agreement, you are not alone.
 It’s a unique form of sharing child custody that works phenomenally for some.
 However, you’ll have to see behind the scenes to determine if this type of arrangement can work for you.